 Rose rice custard with pomegranate jelly looks and tastes heavenly!
-For a dessert, it is low in calories, saturated fat and cholesterol.
+Low in calories, saturated fat and cholesterol.
 It is a gluten free, easy and light dessert.
 Inspired by Persian flavors.

 I have used 100% pure pomegranate juice to prepare the jelly.
-But if tangy sweet taste is not your choice, it can be substituted with cherry juice or even concord grape juice for good nutritional benefits.
+But if you dont like tangy sweet taste then it can be substituted with cherry juice or concord grape juice for good nutritional benefits.

-In the US, gelatin dessert is usually referred to as jello, which comes from the brand name Jell-O. But elsewhere it is still referred to as jelly.
+In the US, gelatin dessert is usually known as jello, which comes from the brand name Jell-O. Although, outside the US it is still referred to as jelly.

 Pomegranate, the gorgeous fruit with its rich red ruby like arils, has been in the news for years for its promise of myriad health benefits.
 Well, what does it offer?